amw-zero/software-obsidian/Topics/Test Data Selection.md

 (The route is a call graph.
 The mail are the side effects of the program.)

+# Pattern Language
+- Bubble up the inputs
+- Specify the types
+- Form the domain
+- Sculpt the partitions

+**Bubble up the inputs**: Often, there is hoardes of implicit state, buried deep within nested objects.
+To be explicit about what the true inputs are, write the behavior as a pure function where all inputs must be passed in.
+This makes the domain explict.

+**Specify the types**: Once the inputs are known, create type definitions for them.
+This makes us explicitly list any constraints / boundaries, which is absolutely necessary in order to know the full universe of possibilities of each input.

+**Form the domain**: Once the types are known, specify the total input domain.

+**Sculpt the partitions**: This is the magic

 # How to best select test inputs?
 Do the inputs communicate the desired behavior clearly?